NeoMatrix14241/MagickNAPS2/README.md

 # NAPS2 Batch OCR Processing Script

-A PowerShell script for automated OCR processing of images using NAPS2 and ImageMagick, with support for folder structure preservation and image optimization.
+A PowerShell script for automated OCR processing of images using NAPS2 and ImageMagick, with support for folder structure preservation and image preprocessing.

 ## Features